UniversityOfHelsinkiCS/toskaboiler/README.md

 You can see redux example using apiConnection in client/components/MessageComponent.

+### node_modules

+The node_modules folder is inside the container.
+Some dependencies are installed based on the machine running "npm install" so a mismatch may happen if you do so.

 ## How users can get started with Toskaboiler

-Clone the repo, install node and run `npm install` to get started!
+Clone the repo, install docker to get started!

-`npm start`
-To start the project in production mode use this command.
-It builds the client and then the server.

-`npm run dev`
+`npm run start`
 To start the project in development mode use this command.
-It will start the server in hotloading mode.
+It will start everything in development mode.

-`npm run lint`
+`npm run (un)install <package-name>`
-To clean all the little style flaws around your code.
+To (un)install package, this will run the command in docker container.

-`npm run stats`
+`npm run reset`
-To create statistics on how big your project is.
+To reset everything.
+This will remove volumes and rebuild the docker images.

 Please note that npm test doesn't do anything, this is intentional: testing framework is all up to you.
-I recommend looking into jest, ava and/or superbara.

 ### Github actions
 There's a bare bones github actions setup at .github/workflows.
 It pushes a docker image to